ardanlabs/python-go/first-contact/README.md

 # First Contact With Data

-> Every single company I've worked at and talked to has the same problem without a single exception so far - poor data quality, especially tracking data.
-Either there's incomplete data, missing tracking data, duplicative tracking data.
+### Introduction

-> - DJ Patil
+_Every single company I've worked at and talked to has the same problem without a single exception so far - poor data quality, especially tracking data.
+Either there's incomplete data, missing tracking data, duplicative tracking data._ - DJ Patil

-I spend a lot of my time digging in various companies' data.
-Every time, I am surprised by what I'm seeing there, and every time, the engineers and analysts at the company are surprised as well.
-I've seen missing data, bad data, data nobody knows what it means and many other oddities.
+I spend a lot of my time digging into data at various companies.
+Most of the time I’m surprised by what I see and so are the engineers and analysts that work at these companies.
+I've seen missing data, bad data, data nobody knows anything about, and many other oddities.

 As a data scientist, the quality of the data you work with is crucial to your success.
-The old GIGO acronym, which stands for "garbage in, garbage out" is very true.
-In this blog post we'll discuss some methods and practices that will help you with your first contact with data that will save you a lot of grief down the road.
+The old GIGO acronym, which stands for "garbage in, garbage out", is very true.
+In this blog post, we'll discuss methods and practices that will make your first contact with data successful and will save you from a lot of grief down the road.

-I'm going to assume you'll be using [pandas](https://pandas.pydata.org/) to process the data.
-I'll be using pandas version 1.1 and Python 3.5.
+I'll be using Python 3.8 and [pandas](https://pandas.pydata.org/) version 1.1 in this post.
 The code shown here is an [IPython](https://ipython.org/) session.

 ### Schema

-All data have a schema, it is either formally written somewhere or in about 1,000 places in the code.
-Try to find the schema for the data you're working with, ask people about it - and don't trust it until you compare it with the real data.
+*All* data has a schema in one way or the other.
+Sometimes it’s properly documented and sometimes it’s spread out in a thousand different places all over the code.
+It’s important to find this documentation and don't trust it until you compare it with the real data.

-Let's have a look at sample weather data from [NOAA](https://www.noaa.gov/weather).
-The data was originally in CSV format, and I've indented it for readability.
+Let's have a look at weather data from [NOAA](https://www.noaa.gov/weather).
+The data is provided by NOAA in a CSV format, but I've changed the format here for readability.

 **Listing 1: Weather Data**
 ```
       DATE      SNOW      TMAX      TMIN      PGTM
 2000-01-01         0       100        11      1337
 2000-01-02         0       156        61      2313
 2000-01-03         0       178       106       320
 2000-01-04         0       156        78      1819
 2000-01-05         0        83       -17       843
 ```

-Without a schema, it's hard to know what's going on here.
-The `DATE` column is obvious, but the rest are unclear:
+Without a properly documented schema, it's hard to know what's going on.
+The `DATE` column is obvious, but it’s unclear what the rest of the fields mean.

-- What is `SNOW`?
-How much fell?
-If so is it inches? centimeters? ...
-Maybe it's a boolean for yes/no?
+- What does `SNOW` represent?
+Is it describing how much snow fell?
+If so, is that measurement in inches or maybe centimeters?
+Maybe it's a boolean value for representing yes or no?
-- `TMAX` and `TMIN` are probably the maximal and minimal temperature at the day.
-What are the units?
-Both Celsius and Fahrenheit don't make sense - an 89 difference in one day?
+- `TMAX` and `TMIN` are probably the maximum and minimum temperature for the day.
+Once again, what are the units since Celsius and Fahrenheit don't make sense being there is an 89 degree difference in 2000-01-01?
-- And what does `PGTM` stand for?
-What are these numbers?
+- I have no clue what `PGTM` stands for?

-It's clear that types (string, integer, float ...) are not enough.
-We need units and maybe more to understand what's going one
+It's clear that only knowing the type of the data (string, integer, float ...) isn’t enough.
+We need to know the units and maybe more to understand the information..

 **Listing 2: Weather Schema**